ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/restrictfilefolder.md

 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```

-If there are no errors in the configuration test proceed to reload the NGiNX service with the following command:
+If there are no errors in the configuration test proceed to reload the NGINX service with the following command:

 ```bash
  ~]$ nginx -s reload